bozboz/luigi/readme.md

 Output:

 	.class {
-		-webkit-transition: 0.5s all ease;
+		-webkit-transition: 0.5s all ease 0;
-		-moz-transition: 0.5s all ease;
+		-moz-transition: 0.5s all ease 0;
-		-o-transition: 0.5s all ease;
+		-o-transition: 0.5s all ease 0;
-		transition: 0.5s all ease
+		transition: 0.5s all ease 0
 	}

 	.context .class {